Guns Germs and Steel by Jared Diamond–versus Real History

 A generous reading of Guns, Germs, and Steel could even be that ten years after his “Worst Mistake,” Diamond was now carefully considering the different forms of agriculture that had developed from diverse gathering and hunting societies.

 But Guns Germs and Steel is not about nuance or particularity.
 It is a one-note riff.
 Whatever there is to be explained–guns, germs, or steel, as well as writing, military power, and European imperialism–everything is about early adoption of agriculture, the big domestic animals, and the longitudinal gradient facilitating trade and interaction.
-Diamond has lots of cool stories and anecdotes, but it always goes back to the same factors.
+Diamond peppers the text with lots of cool stories and anecdotes, but it always goes back to the same factors.

 Guns, Germs, and Steel as Academic Porn

 Halfway through teaching Guns Germs and Steel, I blurted out that it was academic porn.
 The costumes change, the props change, but in the end it’s the same repeated theme.
 I don’t think I am entirely crazy, even about the porn.
 After all, Diamond published two books in 1997.
-One was Guns, Germs, and Steel; the other was Why Is Sex Fun?
+One was Guns Germs and Steel; the other was Why Is Sex Fun?
 It’s as if Diamond was going for a bestseller and put two books in the stores.
 It seems surprising Guns Germs and Steel became the bestseller, while Why is Sex Fun? barely left the shelves.
-Who knew?2
+Who knew?
+(See Black Swan Anthropology for analysis of the role of luck and serendipity in the fame of Jared Diamond.)2

 Diamond may be a good counter-argument against some of the more noxious forms of racist superiority and Eurocentrism.
 He has helped to bring these ideas to a wider public, who may not have otherwise considered large domestic animals and longitudinal trade gradients.
 But Guns Germs and Steel is actually “disguised as an attack on racial determinism” (Wilcox, Marketing Conquest and the Vanishing Indian, 2010:122).
 Diamond’s modest re-telling of traditional domination histories is factually wrong and blatantly misleading.